zelikos/zeliblue/README.md

 Removes DaVinci Resolve app launchers and davincibox container.

-### zeliblue-cli
+### enable-zeliblue-cli

-Assembles a `zeliblue` distrobox intended as the default CLI experience.
+Enable an auto-updating `zeliblue` distrobox intended as the default CLI experience.
+The `zeliblue-cli` image is derived from [Universal Blue's fedora-toolbox](https://github.com/ublue-os/toolboxes).

+### disable-zeliblue-cli

+Removes the `zeliblue-cli` image and disables other related changes made by the previous command.

 ## Scope